theall38103/DWF-Database-Artifacts/JSON-file-format.md

 ### AFFECTED

 1.0: The version of the product that is vulnerable.
 This is an array of one or more values, the values can be a version number, or a version number with ">" (greather then, not including the version specified), "<" (less then, not including the version specified), ">=" (greather then or equal to, so including the version specified) or "<=" (less then or equal to, so including the version specified) prepended to it.
+Needed for the MINIMUM entry.
 SUGGESTED

 ### FIXEDIN

 1.0: The version of the product that is fixed.
 This is an array of one or more values, the values can be a version number, or a version number with ">" (greather then, not including the version specified), "<" (less then, not including the version specified), ">=" (greather then or equal to, so including the version specified) or "<=" (less then or equal to, so including the version specified) prepended to it.
+Needed for the MINIMUM entry.
 SUGGESTED

 ### NOTES